 "What's really interesting about Mitchell is he said he had an epiphany looking out the window" of Apollo 14, Livingston said.
 "It's not just the death-defying part of it.
 They talk of the spirituality of the moment of being on the moon, the moment of standing on another planetary body."
 Apollo 17 commander Gene Cernan, one of the last men to walk on the moon, put it starkly, Livingston said.
 "He said to me, 'Bobby, I know infinity exists.
 I've seen it."

-Americans want a president with a strong Christian faith

-embraces the importance of the commander-in-chief's faith, writes Sekulow:
+Americans want a president with a strong Christian faith continued from page 1 embraces the importance of the commander-in-chief's faith, writes Sekulow:

 Atheists see the majority of the American people as "less educated but more abundant indoctrinated masses," who are led by fundamentalists."
-According to the group American Atheists, these include Michele Bachmann, Sarah Palin, Glenn Beck, Rush Limbaugh, Rick Perry, Mitt Romney, Ron Paul, Tim Pawlenty and George Bush.

-While they leave President Obama off the list, he has talked about his faith at the National Prayer Breakfast and issued a National Day of Prayer proclamation, recognizing that "throughout our history, Americans have turned to prayer for strength, inspiration, and solidarity.

-Another poll shows two-thirds of Americans think it is important for presidential candidates to have strong religious beliefs, regardless of their religious affiliation.
-That survey was conducted by the Public Religion Research Institute and found just one in five Americans would be opposed to a candidate with different religious beliefs than their

-Apparently, 67 percent of Americans would be uncomfortable with an atheist president, 64 percent would be uncomfortable with a Muslim president, 53 percent would be uncomfortable with a Mormon president.

-However, only 29 percent would be uncomfortable with an evangelical Christian president, according to the poll.

-Two candidates for the GOP presidential nomination.
-Mitt Romney and John Huntsman, are Mormons.
-The remaining candidates are Christian.

-Faith has been put in the spotlight as furor over

-the status over Mormonism in America has emerged in-chief's faith, atheists groups continue to denigrate over the last couple of months.
-Mormonism was put politicians-along with all religious people-who on the forefront in October after Robert Jeffrees, a believe in God. senior pastor at First Baptist Church in Dallas, called Mormonisma "cult."

-Romney later responded: "I just don't believe that kind of divisiveness based on upon religion has a place in this country."

-Just before Texas Gov. Rick Perry announced his plans to run, he told the Des Moines Register that he felt he was being "called" by Godto seek the presidency.

-Former Godfather's Pizza CEO Herman Cain,

-who has since dropped out of contention, made his flawed, little more than an exercise in "mental gymposition on faith clear from the first.

-"I don't know if I'm the leader that this nation America into a reality, writes Sekulow. needs at this particular point in our history, but I believeGodAlmightyknows,"Caintoldsupporters at a campaign event.
+According to the group American Atheists, these include Michele Bachmann, Sarah Palin, Glenn Beck, Rush Limbaugh, RickPerry, MittRomney, Ron Paul, Tim Pawlenty and George Bush.
+While they leave President Obama off the list, he has talked about his faith at the National Prayer Breakfast and issued a National Day of Prayer proclamation, recognizing that "throughout our history, Americans have turned to prayer for strength, inspiration, and the status over Mormonism in America has emerged in-chief's faith, atheists groups continue to denigrate over the last couple of months.
+Mormonism was put politicians - along with all religious people - who on the forefront in October after Robert Jeffrees, a believe in God. seniorpastorat First Baptist Church in Dallas, called Atheists see the majority of the American people Mormonisma"cult." as "less educated but Romney later responded: more abundant indoctri-"I just don't believe that nated masses." kind of divisiveness based Atheists are free to beon upon religion has a place lieve or disbelieve as they in this country." please, and no one is fil-Just before Texas Gov. ing lawsuits to take away Rick Perry announced his their constitutional rights. planstorun, he told the Des Increasingly when they Moines Register that he felt sue to banish faith from he was being "called" by public life, these angry Godto seek the presidency. atheists are losing in court Former Godfather's because their interpreta-Michele Bachmann Pizza CEO Herman Cain, tion of the Constitution is who has since dropped out of contention, made his flawed, little more than an exercise in "mental gymnastics" attempting to make a "fantasy" godless "I don't know if I'm the leader that this nation America into a reality, writes Sekulow. needs at this particular point in our history, but I "I believe a candidate's faith is very important," at a campaign event.

 The poll also showed eight in 10 Americans say creating jobs is the country's main priority.
 Six in 10 say cutting down the government's budget deficit is crucial.
 Most Americans do not feel politicians in Washington know what is best for the nation, the poll also showed.
 Only 44 percent feel President Obama has adequate ideas on how to create jobs, and 28 percent said they were satisfied with his progress in the position.
 The survey was conducted on 1,505 adults from Sept.
 22 to Oct.
 22.

-Even while a large majority of the elector-

-ate fully embraces the importance of the commander-
+Even while a large majority of the electorate fully embraces the importance of the commandersolidarity.